manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md

 <!-- example bulk_insert -->
 ## Bulk adding documents
-You can insert into a real-time table not just a single document, but as many as you want.
-It's ok to insert into a real-time table in batches of tens of thousands of documents.
-What's important to know in this case:
+You can insert not just a single document into a real-time table, but as many as you'd like.
+It's perfectly fine to insert batches of tens of thousands of documents into a real-time table.
+However, it's important to keep the following points in mind:
-* the larger the batch the higher is the latency of each insert operation
+* The larger the batch, the higher the latency of each insert operation
-* the larger the batch the higher indexation speed you can expect
+* The larger the batch, the higher the indexation speed you can expect
+* You might want to increase the [max_packet_size](../../Server_settings/Searchd.md#max_packet_size) value to allow for larger batches
-* each batch insert operation is considered a single [transaction](../../Data_creation_and_modification/Transactions.md) with atomicity guarantee, so you will either have all the new documents in the table at once or in case of a failure none of them will be added
+* Normally, each batch insert operation is considered a single [transaction](../../Data_creation_and_modification/Transactions.md) with atomicity guarantee, so you will either have all the new documents in the table at once or, in case of failure, none of them will be added.
+See more details about an empty line or switching to another table in the "JSON" example.
-* you might want to increase [max_packet_size](../../Server_settings/Searchd.md#max_packet_size) value to allow bigger batches

-Note that `/bulk` HTTP endpoint does not support automatic creation of tables.
-Only `/_bulk` HTTP endpoint and SphinxQL interface support automatic creation of tables.
+Note that the `/bulk` HTTP endpoint does not support automatic creation of tables (auto schema).
+Only the `/_bulk` (Elasticsearch-like) HTTP endpoint and the SQL interface support this feature.

+#### Chunked transfer in /bulk
+The `/bulk` (Manticore mode) endpoint supports [Chunked transfer encoding](https://en.wikipedia.org/wiki/Chunked_transfer_encoding).
+You can use it to transmit large batches.
+It:
+* reduces peak RAM usage, lowering the risk of OOM
+* decreases response time
+* allows you to bypass [max_packet_size](../Server_settings/Searchd.md#max_packet_size) and transfer batches much larger than the maximum allowed value of `max_packet_size` (128MB), for example, 1GB at a time.

 <!-- intro -->
 ### Bulk insert examples
 ##### SQL:
 <!-- request SQL -->
-For bulk insert just provide more documents in brackets after VALUES().
+For bulk insert, simply provide more documents in brackets after `VALUES()`.
 The syntax is:

 ```sql
 INSERT INTO <table name>[(column1, column2, ...)]
 VALUES ()[,(value1,[value2, ...])]
 ```

-Optional column name list lets you explicitly specify values for some of the columns present in the table.
-All the other columns will be filled with their default values (0 for scalar types, empty string for string types).
+The optional column name list allows you to explicitly specify values for some of the columns present in the table.
+All other columns will be filled with their default values (0 for scalar types, empty string for string types).

 For example: